Therapy isn’t my first career.

 Maybe you’re here, because you’re confused about how to integrate all the different identities you hold.

-When the pandemic hit in 2020, I - like many of us - began to question everything about my life, and I finally convinced myself to leave the tech world, so I could apply my skills to healing my community.
-It was one of the scariest decisions ever, as a child of immigrants, the daughter of a single parent, and someone who valued financial security above “following my passion”.
+When the pandemic hit in 2020 - I, like many of us, began to question everything about my life.
+And somehow, I finally convinced myself to leave the tech world, so I could apply my skills to healing my community.